 Capturing Incredible Photographs On A Gopro - How To

-The thing that has allowed us to share our adventure through some amazing pictures and videos is our beloved GoPro Hero 4 Silver.
+The thing that has allowed me to share my adventure through some amazing pictures and videos is my beloved little GoPro Hero 4 silver.

 That, and a tripod.
 I use a GorillaPod as it allows me to place the camera almost anywhere!
 It can be attached to the side of trees, placed on uneven rocks or even hold itself upside down if needed.